BDC Hamburger Icon

 How can you reduce and avoid chargebacks?

-Eaton-Cardone recommends that businesses adopt the following best practices:
+Eaton-Cardone advises businesses to adopt the following best practices to help reduce and avoid chargebacks:

 • Create standard procedures for accepting credit cards.